jonschlinkert/npm-paths/readme.md

 # npm-paths [![NPM version](https://badge.fury.io/js/npm-paths.svg)](http://badge.fury.io/js/npm-paths)  [![Build Status](https://travis-ci.org/jonschlinkert/npm-paths.svg)](https://travis-ci.org/jonschlinkert/npm-paths)

-> Returns an array of unique "global" directories based on the user's platform and environment.
-The resulting paths can be used for doing lookups for generators or other globally installed npm packages.
-Node.js / JavaScript.
+> Returns an array of unique "npm" directories based on the user's platform and environment.

 This lib does not include the `require.main.paths` in the result array.
-If you do need the `require.main.paths`, use [global-paths][] instead.
+If you do need the `require.main.paths`, use [global-paths](https://github.com/jonschlinkert/global-paths) instead.

 ## Install